 Ongoing violations and abuses of human rights leave populations in Burundi at risk of mass atrocity crimes.
-The Human Rights Council (HRC)-mandated Commission of Inquiry (CoI) on Burundi has found that potential crimes against humanity may have been committed in the country since April 2015, including arbitrary arrest and detention, torture, extrajudicial killings, enforced disappearances and rape.
+The Human Rights Council (HRC)-mandated Commission of Inquiry (CoI) on Burundi has found that potential crimes against humanity may have been committed in the country since April 2015, including sexual violence, extrajudicial killings, enforced disappearances and torture.

-Violations and abuses of human rights have primarily been carried out by the National Intelligence Service and the police, sometimes in collaboration with the Imbonerakure, the youth wing and de facto militia of the ruling party, Conseil National Pour la Défense de la Démocratie–Forces pour la Défense de la Démocratie (CNDD-FDD).
+Violations and abuses of human rights have primarily been carried out by the National Intelligence Service and the police, sometimes in collaboration with the Imbonerakure, the youth wing of the ruling party, Conseil National Pour la Défense de la Démocratie–Forces pour la Défense de la Démocratie (CNDD-FDD).
 Opposition elements have also been accused of assassinations and grenade attacks in Bujumbura.

-The initial crisis developed following the April 2015 announcement by the CNDD-FDD that President Pierre Nkurunziza would seek a third presidential term.
+The crisis developed following the April 2015 announcement that President Pierre Nkurunziza would seek a third presidential term.
 This was regarded by many as violating the 2000 Arusha Peace Agreement, which ended a civil war that claimed over 350,000 lives between 1993 and 2005.
-Following a failed coup and protest violence, President Nkurunziza was elected for a third term during July 2015.
+Following a failed coup and protest violence, President Nkurunziza was reelected during July 2015.

-The government's refusal to cooperate with the UN Security Council (UNSC), the HRC's CoI, the UN Office of the High Commissioner for Human Rights (OHCHR) and the International Criminal Court (ICC) is a disturbing indication of its unwillingness to engage with the international community and adhere to international law.
-In addition, the government has publicly announced its desire to "bring to justice" the authors of the report of the CoI, threatening the safety and security of independent investigators mandated by the HRC.
+The government's refusal to cooperate with the UN Security Council (UNSC), the HRC's CoI, Office of the High Commissioner for Human Rights and the International Criminal Court (ICC) is a disturbing indication of its unwillingness to engage with the international community and adhere to international law.

 The government is failing to uphold its Responsibility to Protect all Burundians, regardless of ethnicity or political affiliation.

-On 25 April 2016 the ICC announced its preliminary examination into the situation in Burundi.
 On 18 October 2016 President Nkurunziza initiated Burundi's withdrawal from the Rome Statute, which came into effect during October 2017.
-Prior to their withdrawal the ICC opened an investigation into crimes committed in Burundi from April 2015 until 26 October 2017.
+Prior to their withdrawal, the ICC opened an investigation into crimes committed in Burundi from April 2015 until 26 October 2017.

 Practical steps must be taken by the government and opposition to avoid any further militarization and ethnicization of the conflict.
-Allegations of systematic human rights violations and abuses must be credibly investigated and perpetrators held accountable.
+Allegations of systematic human rights violations and abuses, including violence linked to the 17 May referendum, must be credibly investigated and perpetrators held accountable.

-The government should engage constructively with the political dialogue led by the EAC and collaborate with the UNSC, OHCHR and HRC.
-The CoI should be permitted to enter Burundi to conduct its mandated investigation.
-The UNSC and the international community should impose targeted sanctions against all those who continue to threaten peace and security in Burundi, including the list of suspected perpetrators of crimes against humanity supplied by the CoI.
+The government should engage constructively with the mediation efforts led by the EAC and collaborate with the UNSC, OHCHR and HRC.
+The UNSC should impose targeted sanctions against all those who continue to threaten peace and security in Burundi, including the list of suspected perpetrators of crimes against humanity supplied by the CoI.